Timothylock/service-monolith/README.md

 You must already be logged in to dockerhub to be able to push.
 If not, run `docker login`.

+## Auto Updating
+There is a container called [Watchtower](https://github.com/v2tec/watchtower) that will update the containers with the newest images every 5 minutes.

 # Ports

 While these ports aren't externally exposed or used by nginx-proxy, they are useful for local development.
 Not a great practice, but the dockerfile is shared between prod and dev so these ports are _theoretically_ exposed on prod as well.
 In my case, the firewall only opens up port 80 so its * fine * for now.